 HealthEquity is the Flexible Spending Account (FSA) plan administrator.
 FSAs allow you to pay certain health and dependent care expenses using pre-tax dollars.

-A Healthcare Flexible Spending Account (HCFSA) allows you to pay for many out-of-pocket expenses with tax-free dollars.
+A Healthcare Flexible Spending Account (HCFSA)* allows you to pay for many out-of-pocket expenses with tax-free dollars.
 Eligible health care expenses include medical, dental and vision copays, prescription drugs, and deductible expenses.
 To view a list of eligible expenses, please click here.
 At the beginning of the plan year, you will have access to the full annual amount of your health care FSA.
 There is no need to wait until the account is paid to use the funds.
 If you enroll in an HCFSA, you will receive a HealthEquity Visa card to pay for eligible health care expenses.
+In 2026, you may contribute up to $3,400 to a HCFSA.
+To learn more about how an HCFSA can save you money, please click here. * You cannot enroll in an HCFSA if you are participating in a Health Savings Account (HSA).

 A Dependent Care FSA (DCFSA) is a pre-tax benefit account used to pay for eligible dependent care services, such as preschool, summer day camp, before or after school programs, and child* or adult daycare.
 Click here to view a list of eligible dependent care expenses.
 Unlike HCFSAs, DCFSAs only allow you to receive reimbursement up to the actual amount in your account at the time the claim is filed.
 The HealthEquity Visa card cannot be used for dependent care expenses.
-You may contribute up to $5,000 in a DCFSA. * up to age 13
+In 2026, you may contribute up to $7,500 per household into a DCFSA.
+The maximum for employees earning more than $135,000 is $3,000 per year.
+To learn more about how a DCFSA can save you money, please click here. * under age 13

 The University’s FSA plans offer a grace period that runs between January 1st and March 15th of each year.
 The grace period allows you to continue to incur expenses in the current year while using up any remaining balance from your prior year’s FSA.
 For your healthcare FSA, if you swipe your FSA card during this period, please remember that the card will pull any remaining balance from the prior year before using current year FSA funds.
 If you submit paper claims, they will also pull any remaining balance from the prior year before using current year FSA funds.
 If you’ve used up your prior year balance with grace period claims but still have prior year claims left to file, please contact HR-Total Rewards for assistance with reversing the grace period claims.
 By doing this, you can be reimbursed for your prior year claims from your prior year funds and your grace period claims from your current year funds.
 If you participate in both the Aetna HRA medical plan and a health care FSA, you will receive one WageWorks Visa card with both HRA and FSA funds on the card.
 HRA funds will be used for eligible medical and prescription expenses before flexible spending account funds are utilized.

-Start spending: January 1, 2022
+Start spending: January 1, 2025

-Incur eligible expenses by: March 15, 2023
+Incur eligible expenses by: March 15, 2026*

-Submit claims by: December 23, 2023*
+Submit claims by: June 15, 2026

-Start spending: January 1, 2023
+Start spending: January 1, 2026

-Incur eligible expenses by: March 15, 2024
+Incur eligible expenses by: March 15, 2027

-Submit claims by: June 15, 2024
+Submit claims by: April 30, 2027

 Five pieces of information are required to help ensure the approval of your claim.
 They are: